 Everybody has competitors.
 It’s to be expected in business.
 But people can often try to adapt to what their competitors are doing.
 It feels like the natural response, yes?
 Well, it is.
 Partly.

 However, the problem with doing this is that you are not your competitor.
 Sometimes, in the pursuit of keeping up with others, you can risk betraying your values or practices.

-For more insights into how you can garner trust and step up your rates of engagement - get in touch.
+Please get in touch for more insights into how you can garner trust and step up your rates of engagement.